Hollywood’s climate-change crusade has a whole new wave of energy — and hurdles

 The movie mixes credentialed experts, devastating images and political accountability from the Australian “Black Summer.”
 The calamity claimed 59 million acres, 2,779 homes and 234 lives; it also uprooted or killed millions of animals.

-The film points a finger at Morrison’s government for kowtowing to coal interests and not furthering a green agenda, leading to climate change that enabled the fires.
-The film also criticizes Rupert Murdoch-owned Sky News for blaming the fires on arsonists and downplaying climate change.
+The film points a finger at Morrison’s government, alleging that by kowtowing to coal interests and not furthering a green agenda, it has contributed to the climate change that enabled the fires.
+The film also criticizes Rupert Murdoch-owned Sky News for coverage blaming the fires on arsonists and downplaying climate change.

 “Rupert Murdoch has a lot to answer for what he’s done to the planet,” Orner said in an interview.
-As for Australia’s leader, she said, “We go after Scott Morrison pretty tough.
+As for Australia’s leader, she said: “We go after Scott Morrison pretty tough.
 But he’s got a pretty diabolical record.”

-This summer, with Orner’s cut of the film nearly done, Amazon executives made an 11th-hour ask for her to "even out” the political elements, showing bad actors not just in Morrison’s center-right government but on the left too, according to a person familiar with the discussions who was not authorized to talk about them publicly.
+This summer, with Orner’s cut of the film nearly done, Amazon executives made an 11th-hour ask for her to “even out” the political elements, showing bad actors not just in Morrison’s center-right government but on the left, too, according to a person familiar with the discussions who was not authorized to talk about them publicly.

 Orner pushed back, noting that the Australian left’s track record on climate change was much stronger.
 After some back-and-forth — and after the film was accepted to the Toronto International Film Festival — Amazon relented.
 It demanded few substantive changes and will be taking the film to other festivals and even, potentially, environmental summits.

-But the early resistance is likely to reinforce critics’ contention that as global gatekeepers modern video streamers can hold too much power — and even, in some cases, be influenced by political concerns and economic pressures.
+But the early resistance is likely to reinforce critics’ contention that as global gatekeepers, modern video streamers can hold too much power — and even, in some cases, be influenced by political concerns and economic pressures.

 Orner demurred when asked about political pressure from Amazon, saying she “has a very good relationship” with the company.
-An Amazon spokesman did not provide a comment for this story on whether the company pushed to tone down the film.
+An Amazon spokesman did not provide a comment on whether the company pushed to tone down the film.
 (Amazon founder Jeff Bezos owns The Washington Post.)

-Distribution is just one challenge faced by entertainment firms intent.
+Distribution is just one challenge entertainment companies face.

 “Most climate-change films fall into the didacticism-or-disaster trap,” said environmental-culture expert and UCLA professor Ursula Heise, who teaches at the school’s Institute of the Environment and Sustainability and chairs its English department.
-She said viewers either feel lectured to, as in a documentary, or anesthetized, as in a big-budget action film like “The Day After Tomorrow.”
+She said viewers either feel lectured to, as with a documentary, or anesthetized, as with a big-budget action film such as “The Day After Tomorrow.”

 “People are resistant to didacticism, and disaster is a spectacle — the genre is so established it puts a barrier between you and the consequences,” she said.
 “You just get used to these images.”
 She suggested it might be more effective to embed realities subtly, as the Hugh Jackman film “Reminiscence” did when it casually showed people in the future moving around Miami Beach in gondolas.

-Even so, Heise said research indicates that in the immediate aftermath of viewing a film about climate change most viewers will say their beliefs have been impacted.
-But that effect soon deteriorates, and within a few months has vanished completely.
+Even so, Heise said, research indicates that in the immediate aftermath of viewing a film about climate change most viewers will say their beliefs have been affected.
+But that effect soon deteriorates and within a few months has vanished completely.

 Those behind the films say they wrestle with these realities.

-“Films about climate change are tricky for audiences because it’s a tough world, and people want escapism,” Orner said.
+“Films about climate change are tricky for audiences because it’s a tough world and people want escapism,” Orner said.
 “You have to guide people through stories with characters, not bash them over the head telling them what to do.”

 These messages could also trigger polemics from the right.
-Fox News late-night host Greg Gutfeld offered a long monologue ahead of Wednesday’s effort railing against it, calling the seven participating hosts “sad sacks of pandering s***" and saying “their lockstep is more synchronized than a parade of North Korean soldiers.”
+Late-night Fox News host Greg Gutfeld offered a long monologue ahead of Wednesday’s effort railing against it, calling the seven participating hosts “sad sacks of pandering s---” and saying “their lockstep is more synchronized than a parade of North Korean soldiers.”

-Climate change, he added, is “a hyped issue that demands change, compliance, and attention from the peasants — yet the so-called ‘results’ are so long term it ensures none of these people pushing it will have to be held accountable for their hypocrisies and lies.”
+Climate change, he added, is “a hyped issue that demands change, compliance and attention from the peasants — yet the so-called ‘results’ are so long-term it ensures none of these people pushing it will have to be held accountable for their hypocrisies and lies.”

 Some experts pose a different question as Hollywood makes a foray into climate change.

-They note such stats as a recent Media Matters study that found that in the 48 hours after the deadly Pacific Northwest heat wave this summer cable-news outlets mentioned climate change in only 17 percent of stories.
+They note stats such as those in a recent Media Matters study that found that in the 48 hours after the deadly Pacific Northwest heat wave this summer, cable news outlets mentioned climate change in only 17 percent of the stories about it.

-“I think it’s fair to ask,” said NASA’s Schmidt, “why we’re seeing late-night take the lead on this while news really isn’t?”
+“I think it’s fair to ask,” said NASA’s Schmidt, “why we’re seeing late-night take the lead on this while news really isn’t.”